frangelbarrera/osint-agent-skills/README.md

 - **Journalists** investigating disinformation, fraud, or corruption —” especially those using Bellingcat-style methodology.
 - **Due diligence teams** who need to background companies and individuals from public sources.
 - **OSINT educators** who want a reference framework for teaching methodology.
-- **Anyone** who has watched an LLM "investigate" something and produce confidently wrong results.
+- **Anyone** who has watched an LLM investigate something and produce confidently wrong results.

 ---